alanjmr21/alanjmr21/README.md

 ### Hi there 👋

-My name is Alan, I'm a software engineering student in my sophomore year.<br />
-I love learning and experimenting with new technologies, specially with Python 🐍 <br />
-and C++ ⚙️.
+My name is Alan, I'm a software engineering student in my sophomore year.
+I love learning and experimenting with new technologies, especially with Python 🐍 and C++ ⚙️.

 <!--